raffaelespazzoli/openshift-enablement-exam/misc/oracle-rac/README.md

 ansible nodes -b -i hosts -m shell -a "systemctl start atomic-openshift-node.service"
 ```

-If you have the luxury of creating an openshift cluster from scratch you can simple add `--storage-opt dm.basesize=20G` to the docker options in your ansible file.
+If you have the luxury of creating an OpenShift cluster from scratch you can simple add `--storage-opt dm.basesize=20G` to the docker options in your ansible file.

-# building the image in openshift
+# Building the image in openshift

 In order to download the oracle binaries you need to login to OTN and accept the license.
 This setp has not been automated.
 Open your browser at http://www.oracle.com/technetwork/database/enterprise-edition/downloads/database12c-linux-download-2240591.html, login in oracle, accept the license and export the cookies in a file called `cookies.txt`